antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 This document offers some practical use cases for integrating Large Language Models (LLMs) into your development workflow.
 It is of course, opinionated and based on personal observation.

+I do not aim to create a general manual for LLM, mostly this is presented as a source of inspiration.

 ## Table of Contents

 1. [Leveraging LLMs in Software Development](#leveraging-llms-in-software-development)